Radio Fire Alarms FAQ’s (frequently asked questions)

-It is vitally important that you as user of these types of systems are aware that the devices powered by alkaline batteries have these batteries changed promptly once they had been fully used, failure to remove these batteries will often result in the battery leaking and this will damage the devices which will be costly to replace or repair.
+It is vitally important that you as user of these types of systems are aware that the devices powered by alkaline batteries have these batteries changed promptly once they had been fully used.
+Failure to remove these batteries will often result in the battery leaking, which will ultimately damage the devices which will be costly to replace or repair.

 Radio Fire alarms FAQ

-- How long with the battery last for?
+- How long will the battery last for?

-This is typically 4-5 years although depends on a number factors, which can severely impact the power sage including;
+This is typically 4-5 years although this depends on a number of factors, which can severely impact the power sage including;

-- The radio infrastructure upon initial installation (If this is installed incorrectly then the device can turn up its radio strength and uses more power)
+- The radio infrastructure upon initial installation (If this is installed incorrectly then the device can turn up its radio strength and use more power)

 - The age of the device

 - Will they always leak?